 This is a tricky one, as a quick google search will tell you that there are infinite ways to brew an AeroPress, using different brew and steep times, filtration methods and techniques and therefore, many different options for grinding your coffee.
 You can use a coarse grind, and steep your coffee and water for a long time before pressing (similar to brewing a French Press), or some will opt for a grind as fine as espresso for a quicker, stronger brew.

 We use a grind slightly coarser than espresso, and opt for a two minute brew as we find it gives the most balanced cup, with well defined flavours and a smooth texture.
+As mentioned in the Espresso section above, We recommend our Aeropress Grind for a lot of Domestic Espresso Machine Brands like, Delonghi and Sage.

 For our brew guide click here.